The Internal Model Principle of Time-Varying Optimization

 \section{Abstract}

-Time-varying optimization problems are central to many engineering applications where performance metrics and system constraints evolve dynamically with time.
-A number of algorithms have been proposed in recent years to solve such problems; a common feature of all these methods is that they implicitly require precise knowledge of the temporal variability of the solutions in order to exactly track the optimizers.
-In this paper, we seek to lift these stringent assumptions.
-Our main result is a fundamental characterization showing that an algorithm can track an optimal trajectory if and only if it contains a model of the temporal variability of the problem.
-We refer to this concept to as the \textit{internal model principle of time-varying optimization.} By recasting the optimization objective as a nonlinear regulation problem and using tools from center manifold theory, we provide necessary and sufficient conditions both for an optimization algorithm to achieve exact asymptotic tracking and for such an algorithm to exist.
-We illustrate the applicability of the approach numerically on both synthetic problems as well as practical problems in transportation.
+Time-varying optimization problems are central to many engineering applications, where performance metrics and system constraints evolve dynamically with time.
+Several algorithms have been proposed to address these problems; a common characteristic among them is their implicit reliance on knowledge of the optimizers’ temporal variability.
+In this paper, we provide a fundamental characterization of this property: we show that an algorithm can track time-varying optimizers if and only if it incorporates a model of the temporal variability of the optimization problem.
+We refer to this concept as the \textit{internal model principle of time-varying optimization.} Our analysis relies on showing that designing optimization algorithms for time-varying problems can be reformulated as an output regulation problem.
+By leveraging tools from center manifold theory, we derive necessary and sufficient conditions for exact asymptotic tracking.
+These results, in turn, pave the way for the development of new optimization algorithms.
+We demonstrate the effectiveness of the approach through numerical experiments on both synthetic problems and the dynamic traffic assignment problem from traffic control.